 Resist putting too much weight on comparisons of dissimilar processes.
 Yes, such comparisons can provide interesting insights – but they are as likely to provide as much misinformation as good information.
 Compare with care.
 Focus on OEE’s role as a tool for improvement.
-For example, and manage progress by trending OEE over time for a given asset or product.
+For example, measure improvement and manage progress by trending OEE over time for a given asset or product.

 An interesting alternative to using OEE for the plant floor, especially for companies early in their improvement journey, is to focus on Efficiency (which is essentially comparing actual performance to target performance).
 The benefit of this approach is it enables operators to “win their shift” by achieving 100% of target.
 This can be a very powerful motivator – especially when operators see results in real-time.
 On the other hand, it is essential to set targets that are meaningful; targets that will drive significant improvement.
 For example, it is rarely a good idea to drive target performance from “standard times”.
 They represent the status quo and are not likely to drive meaningful improvement.